 It's no surprise that Puerto Rico is known for its gastronomy.
 With some of the premier food festivals in the region attracting some of the best chefs in the world, the recognition of organizations like the James Beard Foundation, and superstar cooks opening up shop around the island, it's easy to see why so many people leave here raving about the food.

 But you don't have to go to the ritziest eateries or hang with the culinary big boys to appreciate the island's culinary offerings.
-Actually, I've always gravitated toward humble eateries, kiosks and street food when I visit Puerto Rico.
-(Not that I would refuse a dinner at a world-class 'Rican restaurant like Pikayo or Casa Lola.)
+Actually, we've always gravitated toward humble eateries, kiosks and street food when we visit Puerto Rico.
+(Not that we would refuse a dinner at a world-class 'Rican restaurant like Pikayo.)
 But you'll find that even the humblest restaurant and stall in Puerto Rico can offer a tasty meal.
 And these food and drink tours will take you to a mix of eateries to give you a feel for what island cooking is all about.

 01 of 03